MohamedAbulgasem/DateTimePicker/README.md

             // By default, a 24 hour view is set.
             .is24HourView(false)

-            // Optionally specify minimum and/or maximum date supported by the
+            // Optionally specify minimum/maximum date supported by the
             // picker in milliseconds or by specifying date values.
             .minDate(System.currentTimeMillis())
             .maxDate(